vincent5753/corednssync/README.md

 kube-system     kube-dns            ClusterIP   10.96.0.10       <none>        53/UDP,53/TCP,9153/TCP       12d
 ```

-Grab the `service` and `servicenamespace` managed by ingress controller, and fill it into the deployment variable, that it.
+Grab the `servicename` and `servicenamespace` managed by ingress controller, and fill it into the deployment variable, that it.